demisto/content/Packs/AzureFirewall/Integrations/AzureFirewall/README.md

 >|---|
 >| new-playbook-rule |

 ### azure-firewall-policy-create
 ***
-Create firewall policy.
-This command only create the policy resource.
-In order to attach policy to firewall please run the 'azure-firewall-policy-attach' command.
+Create a firewall policy.
+This command only creates the policy resource.
+In order to attach the policy to a firewall, run the 'azure-firewall-policy-attach' command.

 #### Base Command